European stock traders place their successful bets in the dark | ExBulletin

 The cost savings offered by block transactions are a big draw to the European investment industry, where many already face tighter regulatory oversight on customer fees.

 A block transaction would have saved an investor nearly 90% of the transaction costs they would otherwise incur, according to an analysis carried out in late 2020 by the trading platform Instinet, which manages a European dark pool called Blockmatch.
-It defines transaction cost as “the price reached for an order relative to the price available at the time you decided to trade or, more importantly, relative to the expected cost”.
+It defines transaction cost as the price you get for an order relative to the price available at the time you decided to make a transaction or, more importantly, relative to the expected cost.

 Danny Mallinson, head of EMEA execution services at Goldman Sachs, said the cost savings are making block trading increasingly attractive to investors.